dnigh/ScoobyRom/ScoobyRom/README.md

   Easy to find and backup this XML regularly (simple file copy, source control, ...).

 * Cons:
-  ROM folder must be writeable.
+  ROM folder must be writable.

 WARNING: In case of existing file, ScoobyRom does not ask for permission (too annoying for every save), it immediately overwrites existing file!
 Be careful not to overwrite XML files meant for other software!!!